oligot/epm/README.md

 Your best friend at this stage is probably `epm --help`.

-To install a package:
+To install or update a package:

-    epm install gobo
+    epm sync gobo

 As you can see, packages can only be installed by name.

-To update a package, reference it by name:

-    epm update gobo

 ### Defining a package